mdn/content/files/en-us/learn/javascript/building_blocks/looping_code/index.md

 ## Keep me in the loop

 Loops, loops, loops.
 As well as being associated with [popular breakfast cereals](https://en.wikipedia.org/wiki/Froot_Loops), [roller coasters](https://en.wikipedia.org/wiki/Vertical_loop), and [musical production](<https://en.wikipedia.org/wiki/Loop_(music)>), they are also a critical concept in programming.
-Programming loops are all to do with doing the same thing over and over again, which is termed **iteration** in programming speak.
+Programming loops are all to do with doing the same thing over and over again, which is called **iteration** in "programming speak".

 Let's consider the case of a farmer who is making sure he has enough food to feed his family for the week.
 He might use the following loop to achieve this: